 4.)
 Billing of vacant properties: You may not know this but this agency (LRC) also carries out routine investigations to find out the use of a property (i.e. commercial or residential) and the typical rental rates in various locations (for commercial properties).
 So, in cases of vacated premises, they LRC may not know your property has been fully or partly vacated.
 In this case, you have to inform them so they can hold bills for your property if it is currently generating no revenue or at worst reduce your bill reasonably.
 If you don’t do this, your bills will continue and before long (if you can’t pay) your property would be sealed by them.

 5.)
 Non Receipt of Bills: Most people are glad when they don’t get their LUC bills.
 Mind you, this does not imply that it was not issued and before long you would be getting some unwanted visitors coming to seal your property.
-In addition to your property being sealed, you would have been fined for every quarter (fines you would also have to pay before your property is unsealed)
+In addition to your property being sealed, you would have been fined for every quarter (fines you would also have to pay before your property is unsealed).
+The remedy here is to go to the Land Use Charge office or visit their website (www.landusecharge.com) to request for your bills at the beginning of the year to avoid unnecessary embarrassments later on.

 So, there you have it, go along with the guidelines above and you would be fine as long as LUC is concerned.
 Remember, these are not the kind of people you want to owe as they can be really merciless when it comes to debt recovery.